bcgov/visitz-app/README.md

 ## Making release builds

 GitHub Actions are used to make release builds for desired platform targets.
-Refer to [this repository's workflows README](.github/workflows/README.md) for detailed information and instructions on how to run them.
+Refer to the [workflows README](.github/workflows/README.md) for information and instructions on how to run them.

 ## API